ripliveit/riplive_admin/wp-content/plugins/captcha/readme.txt

 == Frequently Asked Questions ==

-= How to change a captcha label =

-You should go to the Settings page and change the value in the 'CAPTCHA label in the form' field.

-= During the settings saving I get the error: 'Please select one point in the blocks "Math actions" and "Complexity Level"'.
-What is this? =

-For stable work of the Captcha plugin you should select at least one item in the 'Math actions' block and select 'Complexity Level' on the Settings page, because math expression should consist of at least 1 math sign and parts of math expression should be displayed like words or numbers or both of them.

 = Missing CAPTCHA on the comment form? =

 You might have a theme where comments.php is not coded properly.